newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/zoning-cannabis.md

 ---

-#﻿## Zoning Approval
+### Zoning Approval

- -﻿ Must be a letter or an affidavit from the local government official(s)
+- Must be a letter or an affidavit from the local government official(s)
- -﻿ Must indicate that the business location complies with zoning requirements for the business activities
+- Must indicate that the business location complies with zoning requirements for the business activities
--﻿ Must include any zoning variances granted to the business
+- Must include any zoning variances granted to the business

-#﻿## Letter of Resolution
+### Letter of Resolution
--﻿ If your local government has a governing body, a written resolution indicating that your business location is approved for cannabis business activities
+- If your local government has a governing body, they must provide you with a written resolution indicating that your business location is approved for your cannabis business activities
- -﻿ If your local government has no governing body, a written letter from the municipality's executive indicating that your location is suitable for cannabis business activities
+- If your local government has no governing body, the municipality's executive must provide you with a letter indicating that your location is suitable for your cannabis business activities

 >**Once completed, you will have:**
 >- Evidence of compliance with local codes and ordinances for the proposed location